-A new form of relief for small businesses has been introduced with effect from 1 April 2017.
+A new form of relief for small businesses has been introduced with effect from 1st April 2017.
 A small business is any business with a rateable value of below £15,000.
-Download the Small Business Rates Relief form and return it to us.
+Download the Small Business Rates relief form.

-The relief is available upon application and is granted to businesses who occupy one assessment of below £15,000 or whose businesses occupy other properties where the rateable value of these properties is under £2,900.
-The total of all the properties must be below £20,000.
+The relief is available upon application and is granted to businesses who occupy one assessment of below £15,000 or whose business occupy other properties where the rateable value of these properties is under £2,900.
+The total of all properties must be below £20,000.

-From 1st April 2017, if your property has a rateable value of less than £2,900, you will be exempt from paying rates, if it is empty or unoccupied.
+From 1st April 2017, if your property has rateable value of less than £29,000, you will be exempt from paying rates, if it is empty or unoccupied.